 Given the progressive nature of the disease, staging plays an important role in determining a mesothelioma patient's life expectancy.

 Staging refers to how far the cancer has progressed at the time of the diagnosis.
-The exact stage of the cancer has the highest impact on life expectancy.
-Unfortunately, most patients are not diagnosed until stage III or IV because symptoms can remain hidden, but the earlier the cancer is caught, the better the prognosis and expected survival rate.
+The exact stage of the cancer is the greatest predictor of life expectancy.
+Unfortunately, most patients are not diagnosed until stage 3 or 4 because symptoms can remain hidden.

-Different types of mesothelioma are identified location and that placement can affect life expectancy.
-Tumors that initially form in the lung lining are called pleural mesotheliomas and average survival is around eight months if left untreated.
-Tumors that form in the abdominal lining are called peritoneal mesotheliomas and average survival is around six months if left untreated.
+Different types of mesothelioma are identified by where they originated, and the location affects life expectancy.
+Tumors that initially form in the lung lining are called pleural mesotheliomas, and patients live around eight months if left untreated.
+Tumors that form in the abdominal lining are called peritoneal mesotheliomas, and patients live around six months if left untreated.

 Treatment can extend survival for pleural and peritoneal mesothelioma, the two most common types of the cancer.
 People with pleural mesothelioma can live longer than a year with chemotherapy.
-Some early stage patients who undergo multimodal treatment with surgery can live beyond two or three years.
-People with peritoneal mesothelioma who undergo surgery and heated chemotherapy can live longer than three years.
+Some early-stage patients who undergo multimodal treatment with surgery can live beyond three years.
+Half of people with peritoneal mesothelioma who undergo surgery with heated chemotherapy live longer than five years.

 Certain types of cells that make up a mesothelioma tumor respond better to treatment than others.
-Tumors made up primarily of epithelial cells respond best to treatment, and patients with this cell type have a better life expectancy.
-In contrast, tumors made up primarily of the sarcomatoid cell type or the biphasic (mixed) cell type are more difficult to treat and are associated with a shorter life expectancy.
+Tumors mostly composed of epithelial cells respond best to treatment, and patients with this cell type have a better life expectancy.
+In contrast, tumors made up primarily of the sarcomatoid cell type or the biphasic (mixed) cell type are more difficult to treat, and they are associated with a shorter life expectancy.